NBA vs. NFL: Understanding Key Differences for Bettors

 Think of it this way: If a football team loses two players, it will have lost 4% of its team, but if a basketball loses two players it will have lost 13% of its team.
 If those players were starters, then a basketball team will have lost 40% of its starting five.

-When betting on the NFL, bettors must look at the strengths and weaknesses of the two teams before making a wager.
-When betting on the NBA, bettors can often just look at the strengths and weaknesses of the best players and how they match up with one another.
+When betting on the NFL, bettors must consider the strengths and weaknesses of every element of thetwo teams before making a wager.
+When betting on the NBA, bettors can put most of their efforts towards evaluating the strengths and weaknesses of the best players and how they match up with one another.